 The members have worked together to address cost-sharing of stormwater projects and provide shared staff to address NPDES MS4 compliance work.
 On October 23, 2014, the Board of County Commissioners and the Mayors of all eight municipalities signed a Memorandum of Agreement (MOA).
 With the MOA, the Board committed to funding 80 percent of the municipalities' capital costs for stormwater mitigation projects.
-In December 2014, MDE issued the County's fourth generation NPDES Phase I MS4 permit, in which the municipalities were named as co-permittees.
+In December 2014, MDE issued the County's fourth generation NPDES Phase I MS4 permit, in which the municipalities were named as copermittees.
 The MOA outlines the distribution of permit responsibilities.
+The MOA was reviewed, reaffirmed, and resigned on October 7, 2021, as a perpetual agreement.